 Solid poker strategy begins with good preflop hand selection.
 Having well-structured ranges will lead to fewer tough spots and more profitable ones.

 You can see that our range of raising hands gets wider as we move around the table.
-This is because with fewer players left to act behind us, we are more likely to win the blinds with our raise and less likely to run into a strong hand.
+This is because, with fewer players left to act behind us, we are more likely to win the blinds with our raise and less likely to run into a strong hand.

-Our raise-first-in (RFI) range is at its widest from the small blind because there is only one player between us and the 1.5BB in the pot.
+Your opening range is at its widest from the small blind because there is only one player between us and the 1.5BB in the pot.
 However, limping with a wide range can also be a reasonable strategy from the small blind, especially against a tough opponent who might punish our wide opening range with 3-bets and floats.

 Starting hand charts like the ones above are a great guideline — but they aren’t set in stone.
 Successful poker players adjust their ranges regularly based on a number of factors, including but not limited to these three:

 - Opponents’ tendencies/specific reads

-For example, at a table where all players are playing tight and conservative, we should expand our opening ranges to play looser and pick up uncontested pots.
-On the other hand, if we have an extremely aggressive player to our left who are constantly 3-betting us, we should use ranges that are tighter than those outlined above.
-This gives us a stronger set of hands that play easier against raises.
+For example, at a table where all players are playing tight and conservative, you should loosen your opening ranges so you can pick up more uncontested pots.
+On the other hand, if you have an extremely aggressive player to your left who is constantly 3-betting you, you should play tighter the ranges outlined above.
+This gives you a stronger set of poker hands that are easier to play against 3-bets.

 - Skill Level of Competition

-An exception to this rule is when we’re in the small blind, where a larger size (between 3 and 4BB) should be used.
-This is because the player in the big blind has position and money already committed to the pot.
-Both incentivize him to defend very liberally, which we want to prevent.
-We can’t do anything about our positional disadvantage, but we can make his pot odds worse with larger open-raise sizes.
+An exception to this rule is when you’re in the small blind, where a larger size (between 3BB and 4BB) should be used.
+This is because the player in the big blind has position and money already committed to the pot, both of which incentivize him to defend very loosely.
+You can’t do anything about your positional disadvantage, but you can make his pot odds worse with larger open-raise sizes.